Memex Web

 Memex Web is the best place to start fresh projects quickly, and when you hit something that requires the desktop app, you can move down without losing momentum.

-Recommendation: Start new projects in Memex Web, and move to desktop only when you need it.
+Recommendation: Start new projects in Memex Web, and move to desktop if you need it.

-The current Memex Web experience is optimized for what we call data apps—especially Streamlit apps with a Python backend.
+The current Memex Web experience is optimized for what we call data apps.
+You can choose between Streamlit + Python or HTML + Python (FastAPI) when creating a project.

-It’s worth emphasizing: “Streamlit + Python” describes the foundation, not the scope.
-With this stack you can build a surprisingly wide variety of experiences that still fall under data apps, like:
+With these stacks you can build a surprisingly wide variety of experiences that still fall under data apps, like:

 Internal dashboards and KPI explorers